District-scale surface temperatures generated from high-resolution longitudinal thermal infrared images: Code Availability

 Python 3 was used for data processing and analysis.
-The simple demonstration of code suggested to use in this work could be found in the following GitHub link: \url{https://github.com/buds-lab/project-iris-dataset}.
+The simple code demonstration suggested in this work can be found in the GitHub repository stated in the Data Record section.
+The code demonstrates the methodology for extraction and subsequent processing of the thermal images.
+Few images were selected from the dataset for illustration purposes.
 The code uses two specific GitHub packages: Flirextracter \cite{MSS:flirextractor:2020} and Labelme \cite{russell2008labelme}.
 Flirextractor is an efficient Python package for extracting temperature data from thermal images and converting it into an array, then saving it as a CSV file for further access.
 The link to the GitHub package describing the usage of Flirextractor in detail is as follows: \url{https://github.com/aloisklink/flirextractor}.
 Labelme is a graphical image annotation tool written in Python.
 It allows users to demarcate the desired area of any shape with simple mouse clicks.
 Detailed instructions for Labelme can be found at the following link: \url{https://github.com/wkentaro/labelme}.
+The GitHub code repository exhibits A meticulously structured hierarchy designed to enhance navigation and understandability.
+It incorporates three primary directories: 'data', 'notebook', and 'src'.
+The 'data' directory segregates original, converted, and processed files, whereas the 'notebook' directory encompasses Jupyter notebooks detailing file conversion, data visualization, and data analysis procedures.
+The 'src' directory hosts a Python script dedicated to image conversion.
+Furthermore, the 'data' folder manifests a systematic organization structured to efficiently manage different stages of data processing.
+It consists of three primary subdirectories: 'original', 'convert', and 'labelme'.
+The ‘original’ and ‘processed’ subdirectories mirror each other, containing dated folders representing different acquisition dates, with each date folder further divided into ‘view\_1’, ‘view\_2’, and ‘view\_3’ subdirectories.
+These subdirectories contain the respective images captured from each view named “smap-YYYY-MM-DDTHH-MM-SS.MS.jpeg”.
+During the data processing phase, corresponding 'json' files for each image are generated in the 'labelme' directory.
+In addition, for each image, a dedicated directory is established within the 'convert' subdirectory, encapsulating original, processed, and labeled images and a text file enumerating the detected labels.
+Detailed file structure tree plots, included within the respective README files, furnish comprehensive visual representations of the file and folder organization, thus facilitating an understanding of the hierarchical structure and interrelationships among different components of the codebase.
+Moreover, an example involving a representative image has been conducted to illustrate the efficacy of the employed image processing techniques; the results highlight the segmentation, further processing, and final presentation of the image augmented with enhanced colors and informative labels.
 Please contact the corresponding author directly if you have any particular requirements.